Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Final Thoughts

-No matter how ‘green’ you are to the sport or kart ownership, you will certainly know your way around the basics if you keep these tips in mind going forward.
-But most importantly, remember to enjoy the fact that you’ve reached a point that most karters can only dream of – having a rig to call your own!
-Newbie or not, that’s something to celebrate.
+No matter how new you are to kart ownership, you will certainly know your way around the basics if you keep the above tips in mind!
+But most importantly, remember to enjoy the fact that you’ve reached a point that most karters can only dream of – having a rig to call your own.
+Newbie or not, that’s something to celebrate!